Scroll down to see detailed information on the appropriate habitat:

-The wheel should only be offered to your hedgehog 1-2 days a week.
+The wheel should only be offered to your hedgehog 1-2 days a week MAXIMUM and only for an hour at a time.
 Hedgehogs do NOT have a flexible spine like a rodent and the 180 degree surface of the wheel can be very hard on their spine.

 We do not recommend the following wheels:

 Hedgehog on a flat surface.